Du4nG/SSG-2/content/posts/panacea/index.md

 \
 \
 \
-Great, right in the middle.
+Right in the middle.
 How unlucky I was !
 \
 \
 \